tom-halpin/pe-dojo-book/content/001b-cast.md

 She caught the space bug as a child watching the lunar landings on a grainy old TV set and is busy pursuing her passion for all things Space with InGen.

-Adriana has an interest in all phases of the Product Engineering life cycle but has a particular interest in architecture for testability.
+Adriana has an interest in all phases of the Product Engineering life cycle, but has a particular interest in architecture for testability.

 She wants to ensure the rockets InGen plan to send to infinity (figuratively speaking) and beyond return safely.